 Yes!
-Coffee is an all natural fertilizer for houseplants.
+Diluted coffee is an all-natural fertilizer for houseplants.

-The mixture is 1/4 Cup Coffee to 2 cups Water because coffee can be pretty acidic which can potential be dangerous for your houseplants.
+Coffee can be pretty acidic which can potentially be dangerous for your houseplants.
 The diluted coffee should be the color of a weak or watered down iced tea.
 Be sure to wait until the coffee has cooled so that you do not burn & shock your houseplants.

 Have you given your houseplants coffee?
 Did you notice a difference?

 Want more houseplants tips?
-Andddd frequent snaps of my cute doggies?
+And frequent snaps of my cute doggies?
 Join me on Instagram!